aaatipamula/Notes/Math/Linear Algebra.md

 A matrix is reduced if:
 - It is in *echelon form*. #echelon-form
-- A leading $1$ is the only non-zero value in the row.
+- A leading $1$ is the only non-zero value in the column.

 Using  row elimination operations, any system can be simplified in *RREF*.
 Moreover this reduced form is **unique**.